Writing by hand creates much more activity in the sensorimotor parts of the brain, researchers found.

 In the debate about handwriting or keyboard use in school, some teachers believe that keyboards create less frustration for children.
 They point out that children can write longer texts earlier, and are more motivated to write because they experience greater mastery with a keyboard.

 Important to be outside in all kinds of weather

 “Learning to write by hand is a bit slower process, but it’s important for children to go through the tiring phase of learning to write by hand.
 The intricate hand movements and the shaping of letters are beneficial in several ways.
 If you use a keyboard, you use the same movement for each letter.
 Writing by hand requires control of your fine motor skills and senses.
 It’s important to put the brain in a learning state as often as possible.
 I would use a keyboard to write an essay, but I’d take notes by hand during a lecture,” says Van der Meer.

 Writing by hand challenges the brain, as do many other experiences and activities.

 “The brain has evolved over thousands of years.
-It has evolved to be able to take action and navigate appropriate behaviour.
+It has evolved to be able to take action and navigate appropriate behavior.
 In order for the brain to develop in the best possible way, we need to use it for what it’s best at.
 We need to live an authentic life.
-We have to use all our senses, be outside, experience all kinds of weather and meet other people.
+We have to use all our senses, be outside, experience all kinds of weather, and meet other people.
 If we don’t challenge our brain, it can’t reach its full potential.
 And that can impact school performance,” says Van der Meer.

 Reference: “The Importance of Cursive Handwriting Over Typewriting for Learning in the Classroom: A High-Density EEG Study of 12-Year-Old Children and Young Adults” by Eva Ose Askvik, F. R. (Ruud) van der Weel and Audrey L. H. van der Meer, 28 July 2020, Frontiers in Psychology.